 - For children with disabilities who only require modifications in texture (such as chopped, ground, or pureed foods), a recognized medical authority’s written instruction, indicating the appropriate food texture is required.

 - Schools are not required to provide a specific brand name food item that may be requested or identified on the written medical statement.
 Instead, the child affected by an allergy must be offered the appropriate food substitution which does not contain the allergen that adversely affects the child.

 Special Dietary Needs of Students WITHOUT Disabilities

 - Student Nutrition Services may make reasonable accommodations for students who are not disabled, but who are unable to consume a food item because of medical or other special dietary needs.
-Such determinations will be made on a case by case basis when supported by a statement (using the Medical Statement form), signed by a recognized medical authority (licensed physicians, physician assistant, or nurse practitioner).
+Such determinations will be made on a case by case basis when supported by a statement (using the Medical Statement form), signed by a state licensed healthcare professional (licensed physicians, physician assistant, or nurse practitioner).
 This provision covers those students who have allergies or food intolerance’s but do not have life-threatening or anaphylactic reactions.

 Student Nutrition Services does not make meal accommodations based on personal preferences or religious convictions.

 Parents/Guardians must provide a completed Medical Statement form that includes the following: